alxlvgit/dev-house/README.md

 Oleksandr Levchuk
 I worked on the following tasks:
-1. Configured Passport.js
+1. Configured Passport.js to integrate the authentication services.
-2. Initialized local strategy with Passport.js
+2. Initialized local strategy with Passport.js as a primary authentication strategy for the application.

 Selina Park
 1. Worked on the "/posts" page that displays all posts of the currently logged-in user and their followers.